 For the past few years, healthcare mobile app development has accelerated at an unprecedented speed.
 Clear as a bell that mHealth apps are starting to shape its industry with a great number of various products presented on the market.

-Powered by artificial intelligence (AI), full tilt progress of mobile technologies, and the constant security enhancements, medical apps are giving a solid base for groundbreaking solutions we could not possibly imagine some years ago.
+Powered by artificial intelligence (AI), the full tilt progress of mobile technologies, and the constant security enhancements, medical apps are giving a solid base for groundbreaking solutions we could not possibly imagine some years ago.

 Not only vast opportunities but also numbers tell us that the peak growth is yet to come.
-According to some researches CARG (Compound Annual Growth Rate) for 2019 to 2025 for the global mobile health apps market is 38.26%.
+According to some researches, CARG (Compound Annual Growth Rate) for 2019 to 2025 for the global mobile health apps market is 38.26%.
 A figure to think about.

 mHealth apps market forecast in the United States from 2018 to 2025, by type

 In this article, we’ll cover the most significant aspects relating to health mobile app development.
 Hopefully, it will help you expand opportunities, spot unobvious nuances, and get inspired.

 The key topics to be explored include: